aphilippsen/drawingcompletion/README.md

-# drawingcompletion: A predictive coding account for cognition in human children and chimpanzees: A case study of drawing #
+# drawingcompletion: A predictive coding account for drawing ability of human children and chimpanzees #

 ## Overview ##